-From 21 to 25 September 2020, the Hiob Ludolf Centre for Ethiopian and Eritrean Studies - with the support from the Cluster of Excellence Understanding Written Artefacts - organizes its Fifth Summer School in Ethiopian and Eritrean Manuscript Studies entitled "Introduction to the Study of Gəʿəz Manuscripts".
+From 20 to 24 September 2021, the Hiob Ludolf Centre for Ethiopian and Eritrean Studies organizes its Sixth Summer School in Ethiopian and Eritrean Manuscript Studies entitled "Introduction to the Study of Gəʿəz Manuscripts".

 Ethiopia and Eritrea boast a rich and ancient (and living) manuscript tradition.
 Manuscripts are among the cornerstones of cultural heritage, both as means of communication, containers of texts and art, and as objects of material history.

 There is no reliable figure for the total number of surviving manuscripts.
 For Christian Gəʿəz manuscripts, the numbers are likely in hundreds of thousands: there are many thousands churches and monasteries in Ethiopia and Eritrea, each in the possession of at least several manuscripts, with biggest collections counting several hundred codices.
 The number of historical – most valuable for researchers – manuscripts is diminishing at a quick pace.
 This underlines the necessity to record what has survived, and analyse the form and the content of these witnesses of the centuries past.

 Many of the achievements in Ethiopian and Eritrean manuscript studies from the last few years have been the result of work of scholars based in Hamburg, who have also successfully organized four Summer Schools, vastly appreciated by the students and young scholars of Ethiopian/Eritrean studies, Semitic studies, theology, and related disciplines.

 The 2021 Summer School will be held online.